Life Of Pi by Yann Martel

 General Summary (No Spoilers)

-Piscine “Pi” Patel’s childhood was spent in 1960s India, where his father managed a zoo.
-One of the zoo’s notable inhabitants is a 450-pound Bengal tiger named Richard Parker.
-Pi is raised as a Hindu and a vegetarian, but he also explores Christianity and Islam on his own, driven by his love for God.
-In 1976, due to political turmoil in India, Pi’s family decided to sell the zoo, take a few animals, and move to Canada.
+Piscine “Pi” Patel grows up in 1960s India, where his father runs a zoo, home to a 450-pound Bengal tiger named Richard Parker.
+Raised as a Hindu and a vegetarian, Pi is also drawn to Christianity and Islam, exploring these faiths out of a deep love for God.
+In 1976, due to political unrest, Pi’s family decides to sell the zoo, take a few animals, and sail to Canada.

 Background

-In Life Of Pi, Yann Martel uses a literary technique called framing, which involves using one story to enclose another (essentially a “story within a story”).
+In Life Of Pi, Yann Martel uses a literary technique called framing, which involves using one story to enclose another (a story within a story).
 One story serves as a “frame,” setting the stage / context for the main narrative.
 Framing can create a specific mood, convey a particular theme, or manipulate the reader’s perception of the story.

 Examples: